Discovery Family: As Discovery Family (2014–present)

-Hub Network was re-launched as Discovery Family on October 13, 2014 – just over four years since the original launch of The Hub.
+Hub Network was re-launched as Discovery Family on October 13, 2014, just over four years since the earlier re-launch as The Hub.
 With these changes, Discovery Communications now held a 60% stake in the joint venture; Hasbro continued to hold a 40% stake in Discovery Family, and continued to program the network's daytime lineup with children's programming.
 Following the re-launch, the network's primetime lineup was replaced by reruns of family-oriented non-fiction programming from Discovery Channel's library.
-Henry Schleiff, who leads sister networks such as Destination America and Investigation Discovery, leads the re-launched network, with Tom Cosgrove (who previously served as CEO of Discovery Channel and Science) as general manager.
+Henry Schleiff, who leads sister channels such as Destination America and Investigation Discovery, leads the re-launched network, with Tom Cosgrove (who previously served as CEO of Discovery Channel and Science) as general manager.

 In re-launching Hub Network, Discovery executives noted that there would be a larger emphasis on programming of interest to both children and their parents; Warren argued that since ABC Family had become, in his opinion, aimed towards teenage girls, there was a gap in the broadcasting industry for a new, family-oriented network.
-With these shifts in the network's operation, it was announced on October 7, 2014 that the Transformers: Prime follow-up Transformers: Robots in Disguise–which was originally announced for Hub Network–would instead be picked up by Cartoon Network.
+With these shifts in the network's operation, it was announced on October 7, 2014 that the Transformers: Prime follow-up Transformers: Robots in Disguise, which was initially announced for Hub Network, would instead be airing on Cartoon Network (whose parent company would later merge with Discovery).
 Hasbro Studios president Stephen Davis felt that Cartoon Network was a more appropriate home for a Transformers series due to its male-oriented demographics, describing Hub Network's lineup as being "traditionally skewed towards girls".
 Other recent Transformers animated series preceding the original launch of The Hub also aired on Cartoon Network.
 Davis remarked that Hasbro was still "100% committed" to its joint venture with Discovery.
 Despite the move for Robots in Disguise, fellow Hub Network Transformers series Transformers: Rescue Bots remained on Discovery Family for its third season.